Disclosure of Consumer Information

 The method of instruction at St. Francis for the Juris Doctor (J.D.) degree program is principally by technological means including interactive classes.

+Statement of Consumer Information: The Juris Doctor Degree Program at St. Francis School of Law (a division of Baker College) is accredited by the Higher Learning Commission and by the Committee of Bar Examiners (CBE) of the State Bar of California.
 Study at, or graduation from, this law school may not qualify a student to take the bar examination or be licensed to practice law in jurisdictions other than California.
 A student who intends to seek licensure to practice law outside of California at any time during their career should contact the admitting authority for information regarding its education and licensure requirements prior to enrolling at this law school.

 St. Francis’ internal academic regulations are in some cases more stringent than those promulgated in the above disclosure statements and students are urged to carefully read the St. Francis General Catalog for further information.